 The Noteholders will be grouped automatically for the defence of their respective common interests in a masse governed by the provisions of the French Code de commerce and by French décret no. 67-236 of 23 March, 1967 as amended, subject to certain exceptions and provisions.
-From 29 March 2005, the holders of the Notes will be grouped automatically, for the defence of their respective common interests with the holders of the Original Notes, in a single masse.
-See Condition 9 of the Terms and Conditions of the Notes.
+See Condition 9 of the be used for the Issuer's general corporate purposes.

+Terms and Conditions of the Notes.